Sport in India: Other appearances

 India has participated in every edition of the World Games (where they won five medals) and the South Asian Games (where they ranked first place).
 India has also participated in the Lusofonia Games.

 India was in the Deaflympics Games, Special Olympics Games, Military World Games, Universiade Games, Gymnasiade Games, and Paralympic Games.

 National Games of India

 National Games of India are conducted by the Indian Olympic Association and are meant to identify athletes who would later go for the Olympics.
 The first National Games (formerly called the Indian Olympic Games), were held in Lahore in 1924, while the first modern Games were held in New Delhi in 1985.

 Olympic sports

 Archery

 Historically, archery was played and practiced by royals.
 Modern archery in India began in the early 1970s before its introduction as an Olympic event in 1972, and it was formalised in 1973 when the Archery Association of India (AAI) was established.
 Since its inception, AAI has been creating and maintaining the rules of the sport.
+In Paris 2024 Summer Olympics, Ankita Bhakat and Dhiraj Bommadevara finished fourth in mixed doubles of Recurve Archery.